 Confused about phimosis?
 It’s not surprising given all the information online.
-When you run a search on Google or Bing you get the following highlighted alternatives just as a starting point:
+The Novoglan online store sells Phimosis Stretching kit and cream at http://store.platigosolutions.com and they have an excellent dictionary.
+However, if you were to run a search for “phimosis” on Google or Bing you get the following highlighted alternatives just as a starting point:

 - phimosis in adults (usually means occurring in men over the age of 15 years)